Desbordante/desbordante-core/README_PYPI.md

 1. Functional dependencies, both exact and approximate (discovery and validation)
 2. Metric functional dependencies (validation)
 3. Fuzzy algebraic constraints (discovery)
-4. Unique column combinations (validation)
+4. Unique column combinations (discovery and validation)
 5. Association rules (discovery)

 This package uses the library of the Desbordante platform, which is written in C++.
 This means that depending on the